Motto: ” There are No Accidents. ”

 The ‘DFB’ often becomes hard to untie after rappelling because it tightens under load AND consists of two separate knots jammed snug against each other: that prevents access to one side of each double-overhand knot (DOH), which is a problem for untieing them, according to Case 6. below.

 The SOLUTION is to first pull the two halves of the DFB apart: to allow for that, leave both tails of the DFB at least 30cm or one foot long when tieing the ropes together; then for untieing the knot, grip one tail in each hand braced on the outsides of your respective knees, and use the strength of your legs to pull the tails apart by squatting.

-It’s good to separate the two double-overhands by about 20cm to 30cm — that gives you access to both ropes where they enter the knots:
+It’s good to separate the two double-overhands by about 20cm — that gives you access to the ropes at both sides of each knot: